Boettcher Center West, 2050 E. Iliff Ave. Denver, CO 80208

 Urban Goods Movement and Local Climate Action Plans: Assessing strategies to reduce greenhouse gas emissions from urban freight transportation

 Senior Visiting Fellowship

 Goetz, A. R., & Boschmann, E. (2018).
-Metropolitan Denver: Growth and Change in the Mile High City.
-University of Penn Press.
+Metropolitan Denver: Growth and change in the Mile High City.
+Philadelphia: University of Pennsylvania Press.

 Goetz, A. R., & Budd, L. C. S. (Eds.).
 (2014).
 The Geographies of Air Transport.
 Ashgate.

 Goetz, A. R., Szyliowicz, J. S., & Dempsey, P. S. (1997).
 Denver International Airport: Lessons Learned.
 Denver International Airport: Lessons Learned.
 New York, US: McGraw-Hill.